-Getting Started with Social Media Streaming: What You Need to Know
+Getting Started with Social Media Live Streaming Software: What You Need to Know

 Social media live streaming has made the leap from novelty to necessity.
 Channels like Twitter, Facebook, Instagram, and LinkedIn have integrated live video to their platforms and an increasing number of brands are adjusting their social strategies accordingly.

 Social Media Live Streaming is Taking Off

 By live streaming to channels like Facebook, Instagram, Periscope and LinkedIn, you’re creating eye-catching content that improves your positioning in their news feed algorithms.
 Social media streaming also gives you the opportunity to attract viewers and bring them back to your own website.

 Sometimes maintaining a social media presence can feel a bit like spinning plates.
 With so many platforms competing for attention, it’s hard to focus your energy on just one.
 Many organizations struggle to give equal time to each platform.

 It doesn’t have to be this way – streaming across social media platforms is easier than you think.
-We’ll also cover the where, why, and how to stream to social media and grow engagement for your organization.
+We’ll also cover the where, why, and how to use social media live streaming software and grow engagement for your organization.